By Katie Pickard and Erick Smith

 Satellite Healthcare PATHfinders™ in Texas and California

-This is not comprehensive, but will be a good start until you become more and more comfortable at each visit.
+This will be a good start until you become more and more comfortable at each visit.
 This could be a bit overwhelming when you first look at it!
 The best way to start is to take care of two or three tasks at a time so it doesn’t feel like too much all at once.

 Before the appointment

 Support is important throughout the process.
 So talk with a family member or friend who you would be comfortable coming with you.
-They can assist with absorbing all the information and making decisions, if needed.
-Write down a list of questions and concerns in a notebook that you have, and bring it with you.
+They can assist with the information and making decisions.
+Write down a list of questions and concerns in a notebook that you bring with you.
 Ask the office these questions before the appointment:

-Will a urine sample be needed at the beginning of my appointment?
-(Will you need to be able to pee coming into the appointment?)
+- Will a urine sample be needed at the beginning of my appointment?

 During the appointment